flo/m3addon/README.md

   * Animated M3 particle systems
   * Animated M3 attachment points and volumes

-The script printXml.py can also be used to convert a m3 file into a XML file.
+The script m3ToXml.py can also be used to convert a m3 file into a XML file.
 It takes a m3 file as argument and prints the XML on the command line.

-The script xmlToM3.py should not be used, but could theoretically convert a XML file exported by printXml.py back into a m3 file.
+The script xmlToM3.py can convert the XML files exported by m3ToXml.py back into a m3 file.

 The file structures.xml gets used by the script generateM3Library.py to create a blender independent python library for loading and saving m3 files.